Visit our ModGov pages for information about council meetings, and watch web casts of council meetings

-The full rules for asking questions are in section 8 of part 4 of our constitution.
+The full rules for asking questions are in Section 8 of part 4 of of our constitution.

-If the council rejects your question (eg because a similar one has been asked in the last 6 months), they will tell you within 3 days.
-A list of previously asked questions between 01 May 2018 and 31 October 2018 can be found
+If the council rejects your question (eg because a similar one has been asked in the last six months), they will tell you within three days.
+A list of previously asked questions between 1 May 2018 and 31 October 2018 can be found

 Questions are then uploaded to the relevant committee page and sent to all councillors.